vegaprotocol/documentation/versioned_docs/version-v0.53/concepts/new-to-vega.md

 Although restricted mainnet is a live, decentralised network that allows tokenholders to interact with it, it is also an **extended test phase**.

 Its functionality is limited and is riskier than networks that will follow it, and involves regularly scheduled software upgrades and downtime.
-There will probably some growing pains as the network is stress-tested and upgrades are rolled out.
+There will probably be some growing pains as the network is stress-tested and upgrades are rolled out.

 ## How can I use Vega?